-pInvokeStackImbalance managed debugging assistant (MDA) is activated when the CLR detects that the stack depth after a platform invoke call does not match the expected stack depth, given the calling convention specified in the DllImportAttribute attribute as well as the declaration of the parameters in the managed signature.
+PInvokeStackImbalance managed debugging assistant (MDA) is activated when the CLR detects that the stack depth after a platform invoke call does not match the expected stack depth, given the calling convention specified in the DllImportAttribute attribute and the declaration of the parameters in the managed signature.

 An application encounters an access violation or memory corruption when making or following a platform invoke call.

 The managed signature of the platform invoke call might not match the unmanaged signature of the method being called.
 This mismatch can be caused by the managed signature not declaring the correct number of parameters or not specifying the appropriate size for the parameters.
 The MDA can also activate because the calling convention, possibly specified by the DllImportAttribute attribute, does not match the unmanaged calling convention.

 Review the managed platform invoke signature and calling convention to confirm it matches the signature and calling convention of the native target.
 Try explicitly specifying the calling convention on both the managed and unmanaged sides.
 It is also possible, although not as likely, that the unmanaged function unbalanced the stack for some other reason, such as a bug in the unmanaged compiler.

 Forces all platform invoke calls to take the nonoptimized path in the CLR.

 The MDA message gives the name of the platform invoke method call that is causing the stack imbalance.
 A sample message of a platform invoke call on method